 SMS Support <Space> “Type your issue” and send to 54321

-When a customer sends an SMS with keyword and issue detail, the Omnichannel platform of a contact center can automatically create a ticket / service case and inform the customer with the ticket number via a text message.
-The text to ticket is a quick and efficient way to manage the customer support.
+When a customer sends an SMS with keyword and issue detail, the Omnichannel platform of a contact center can automatically create a ticket/service case and inform the customer of the ticket number via a text message.
+The text to a ticket is a quick and efficient way to manage customer support.

-In an omnichannel platform it is easy for any agent to follow up with the previous conversations even after a shift change or the customer communicates at a later time.
+In an omnichannel platform, it is easy for an agent to follow up with the previous conversations even after a shift change or the customer communicates at a later time.

 Besides, text messaging is asynchronous and the agents can handle multiple customer queries at the same time.
 This makes the agent far more productive for the time spent in the contact centers.

-In an outbound campaign for contact center, you send out high volume messages for generating prospects.
+In an outbound campaign for a contact center, you send out high-volume messages for generating prospects.
 A smart interplay of both always bears the best results.

 To run an inbound campaign, you must have a number to which customers can reply back.
 These messages should be viewed on an omnichannel platform for agents to understand the customer’s journey and respond accordingly.

 During an outbound campaign, a customer doesn’t need to respond back.
-It is mainly run for promotional purpose.
+It is mainly run for promotional purposes.
 However, customers should be provided with an option to not receive these notifications.

-In conclusion, both forms of marketing are essential to stay relevant to your contact list.
-One is for interacting with your customers whereas the other reminds them of your organisation.
+In conclusion, both forms of marketing are essential to staying relevant to your contact list.
+One is for interacting with your customers whereas the other reminds them of your organization.